miekg/cf/README.md

 "setcapExists" expression => fileexists("/sbin/setcap");
 ~~~

+If comments are interspersed among these promises, the previous alignment stops.
+This makes comments
+a natural barrier.

 If a single constraint has a 'contain =>' or 'comment =>' they will _not_ be printed on the same
 line.
 This is to show important things on the left hand side.
 (See align.go for details).